aCastilloNL/aCastilloNL/README.md

 <p align="center">I'm Alfred.</p>
 <p align="center">A Full-Stack Developer based in the Netherlands &#127475;&#127473;.</p>
-<p align="center">I'm a JavaScript programmer and work primarily with MERN Stack.</p>
+<p align="center">My programming language is JavaScript and I work primarily with MERN Stack.</p>

 <!--
 **aCastilloNL/aCastilloNL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.